TerraMax

 TerraMax is the trademark for autonomous/unmanned ground vehicle technology developed by Oshkosh Defense.
-Primary military uses for the technology are seen as reconnaissance missions and freight transport in high-risk areas so freeing soldiers from possible attacks, ambushes or the threat of mines and IEDs.
+Primary military uses for the technology are seen as reconnaissance missions and freight transport in high-risk areas without the need of human operators, protecting the soldiers from possible attacks, ambushes or the threat of mines and IEDs.
 The technology could also be used in civilian settings, such as autonomous snow clearing at airports.